Hidar37/To-Do-List/README.md

 # To Do List Project

 > This is simple to do list project.
-Using this project users can creaete a daily to do list. for now this project have the functionlity of adding, removing and edtiting items to the lest. [ NOTE: This project is not completed 100% upto now ].
+Using this project users can create a daily to do list.
+This project have the functionlity of adding, removing, edtiting and removeing the all completed task from the list.

 ## Built With